sous-chefs/mysql/README.md

 On Linux, the `mysql_service` resource uses the platform's underlying package manager to install software.
-For this to work behind firewalls, you'll need to either.
+For this to work behind firewalls, you'll need to either:

-- Configure the system yum/apt utilities to use a proxy server that can reach the Internet.
+- Configure the system yum/apt utilities to use a proxy server that can reach the Internet
-- Host a package repository locally that the machine can talk to.
+- Host a package repository locally that the machine can talk to

-On the RHEL platform_family, applying the 'yum::default' recipe will allow you to drive the `yum_globalconfig` to change global proxy settings.
+On the RHEL platform_family, applying the `yum::default` recipe will allow you to drive the `yum_globalconfig` resource with attributes and change global proxy settings.

-If hosting individual repository mirrors, applying one of the following recipes and adjusting the settings with node attributes is recommended.
+If hosting repository mirrors, applying one of the following recipes and adjusting the settings with node attributes is recommended.

-- 'recipe[yum-centos::default]' from the Supermarket
+- `recipe[yum-centos::default]` from the Supermarket
   https://supermarket.chef.io/cookbooks/yum-centos
   https://github.com/opscode-cookbooks/yum-centos

-- 'recipe[yum-mysql-community::default]' from the Supermarket
+- `recipe[yum-mysql-community::default]` from the Supermarket
   https://supermarket.chef.io/cookbooks/yum-mysql-community
   https://github.com/opscode-cookbooks/yum-mysql-community